-Rules and Regulations: Fine Print of Running a Point-of-Care Pharmacy
+Rules and Regulations: Fine Print of Running a Point-of-Care Dispensary

-Around the world, point-of-care pharmacies have been in existence as long as physicians have been practicing medicine.
+Around the world, point-of-care dispensaries have been in existence as long as physicians have been practicing medicine.
 In the United States, physician dispensing in its present form began in 1982, with the introduction by the Food & Drug Administration (FDA) of regulations that gave approval for re-packaging of drugs.
-In 1985, The United States Congress passed legislation to secure a physician’s right to dispense FDA-approved medications to their own patients.
-As a result, point of care pharmacy solutions have been in development since the 1990s.
+In 1985, the United States Congress passed legislation to secure a physician’s right to dispense FDA-approved medications to their own patients.
+As a result, point-of-care dispensary solutions have been in development since the 1990s.

 Requirements by state can vary.
 Some key facts:

-- All 50 states have regulations governing point of care pharmacies.
+- All 50 states have regulations governing point-of-care dispensaries.

 - 46 states allow physicians to participate in the profit from their practices’ in-office dispensaries.

-- Five states have more restrictive laws that allow physician dispensing but with limitations- Massachusetts, Montana, New York, Texas and Utah.
+- Five states have more restrictive laws that allow physician dispensing but with limitations.

 - Most states do not require anything beyond the physician’s existing DEA and state license to dispense medications.

 In short- yes, in-office dispensaries are not only legal, but highly encouraged.
-This lucrative addition to many practices is successful and fairly easy to implement.
-If you are looking to introduce a point-of-care pharmacy into your practice, UniteRx is ready to help.
+This lucrative addition to many practices is successful and easy to implement.
+If you are looking to introduce point-of-care dispensing into your practice, UniteRx is ready to help.